 DataWriters can offer only one data representation, while DataReaders can

 request multiple data representations.
 The default value AUTO is translated into

-For additional information, see the RTI Connext DDS Core Libraries Getting Started Guide Addendum for Extensible Types.
+For additional information, see the RTI Connext Core Libraries Getting Started Guide Addendum for Extensible Types.

 As a result of this feature:

 Previous versions of Connext will not be able to receive TypeObject out-of-the-box from applications running Connext 6, since that TypeObject is now compressed.

 Therefore, out-of-the-box, type matching with Connext 5.x applications and lower will be done using the registered type name and not the TypeObject.
 If the registered type names in the DataWriter and DataReader are different, Connext 6 and higher applications will not communicate with Connext 5.x and lower applications.

 When Connext 6 applications detect this scenario, the following warning will be logged:

 DISCBuiltinTopicPublicationDataPlugin_deserialize:Received type information for a remote Participant that does not support TypeObject compression.
 TypeObject compression is currently enabled for the local participant, which may prevent communication between local and remote Participant if registered typenames are different.
 In order to avoid this issue, please set DiscoveryConfigQosPolicy's endpoint_type_object_lb_serialization_threshold to -1 to disable TypeObject compression.

 Additionally, Connext 5.x services and tools relying on type definitions require you to register the type through XML to properly work out-of-the-box with 6.x.
 For example, if Routing Service 5.x communicates with an out-of-the-box 6.x application, types will not be received through discovery.
 Therefore, you need to configure the types in the Routing Service configuration file (see the Route Types section in the Routing Service User’s Manual).
 Otherwise, Routing Service will not be able to create routes.